-Travel to Botswana in the dry season and you will most certainly have your fill of spotting elephants.
-With the highest concentrations and biggest herds seen from June through to November, it is not uncommon to see 500 elephant on a game drive in certain areas.
-The two areas with Yellow Zebra suggest visiting is Chobe National Park and the Linyanti reserves.
+Botswana has been nicknamed the ‘elephant capital of the world’ within the safari industry and for good reason, as at any given point during the high season there can be up to 250,000 elephants in Chobe National Park.
+Travel in the dry season, and you will most certainly have your fill of spotting elephants.
+With the highest concentrations and biggest herds seen from June through to November, it is not uncommon to see hundreds of elephants on a game drive in certain areas.
+The two areas that the team at Yellow Zebra suggests visiting are Chobe National Park and the Linyanti reserves.

 Elephants in Chobe National Park